tomcorey26/cat-command/Readme.md

 - Download the assignment framework with `git clone https://github.com/csc211/a3`
 - You will see this `Readme.md` along with a C++ source file (`cat.cpp`) and a compile script `compile`
 - You can now compile the assignment by typing `./compile` and it will produce an executable program called `cat`.
 You can run `cat` by typing `./cat` However, it won't do anything yet!
+- Read the existing comments in `cat.cpp` carefully and be sure you understand them **before doing anything else!**

 ## Requirements

 Your program must take one or more command-line arguments, each of which should be a file name.
 It must print out the contents of each file in the order given by the command-line arguments.
-If any file specified cannot be opened, the message "could not open file " followed by the filename must be printed to `STDERR`.
+If any file specified cannot be opened, the message "cat: " followed by the filename, followed by ": no such file or directory" must be printed to `STDERR`.
 Note that just as `std::cout << "hi"` prints the message "hi" to `STDOUT`, `std::cerr << "hi"` prints it to `STDERR`.
+The difference between these different **output streams** will be discussed in class.

 If given no command-line arguments, your program should simply exit (your `main()` can issue a `return 0`).

+\newpage

 ## Hints